-Twidroid acquired, will be bundled with millions of Android devicesAlex Wagner - Senior News Editor
+Twidroid acquired, will be bundled with millions of Android devicesAlex Wagner - Editorial Director of News and Content

 The official Twitter client for Android is often considered to be one of the better applications available on the platform and is even built into Android 2.2.
 The app may soon have some real competition, though, as Twidroid has been acquired by TweetUp.
 Twidroid, one of the oldest and most popular Twitter apps on Android, will be renamed "Twidroyd" in order to avoid any trouble from Lucas Films, owners of the term "droid."
 In the future, the app will be bundled with "millions of upcoming Android phones from five of the leading handset manufacturers."
 Besides Twidroid, TweetUp also acquired popurls, a service that gathers content from popular sites like the New York Times, Digg, and Twitter.